 Whichever raising system you use, avoid crowding your chickens and keep their environment as clean and dry as possible.

-"If a visit is necessary, the farmers should have showered before coming to the farm, and should not wear clothing, including baseball caps, or shoes and boots that they’ve worn anywhere near their own birds,” stresses Jacob.
+"If a visit is necessary, the farmers should have showered before coming to the farm and should not wear clothing, including baseball caps, shoes and boots that they’ve worn anywhere near their own birds,” Jacob stresses.

 To get eggs—especially nice, clean, intact ones—you’ll need to persuade your chickens to lay where you want them to lay, not in some poopy corner of their coop or hidden in tall grass somewhere out in the back 40.

 Bradley stresses providing plenty of covered nest boxes for your flock; one for every four hens.
 You can purchase easy-to-clean nest boxes from poultry supply companies or build your own from wood.
 Install the boxes about 2 feet off the floor and deeply layer each with clean, soft litter, such as non-toxic wood shavings, to provide cushioning for the eggs and to absorb droppings.

 "You might want to tack a little cloth over part of the opening to make it secluded and dark.
 Chickens like this and it will help prevent egg eating,” Bradley says.
 "You’ll want to put a plastic or rubber egg in the box first to attract the chickens to the nest box.”

 For birds allowed outside, Jacob suggests keeping them inside until later in the day so you won’t have to embark on an Easter egg hunt every morning.

 Most chickens finish their egg-laying by 10 a.m. or so.
 Knowing exactly where your birds deposit their eggs will enable you to find and gather the eggs promptly, making it less likely for them to become broken and attract a hungry chicken’s attention.